Miroir

 Discovery work

-In my role, I led discovery work focusing on smart products and emerging trends in the interaction space.
-This involved exploring innovative sensor technologies to enable new types of interactions within the home and how objects could foster meaningful relationships with users.
+In my role, I led discovery work focusing on smart products and emerging trends in Human-Computer interactions.
+This involved exploring innovative sensor technologies to enable new types of interactions within the home as well as how objects could foster meaningful relationships with users.

 Additionally, I conducted in-depth research into human carbon emissions, aimed at identifying the type of information and communication users need to influence energy behaviours.
 Leveraging this research, I formalised the desired user interaction with the product through comprehensive journey mapping and the development of early prototypes—both physical and digital.